FAQ

 }

-Why do i get errors on the recursive data types
+Why do I get errors with recursive data types?

 # [ derive ( Facet )]